destinio/TI4-teaching/risingsun/README.md

 # Setup
 ## Player Setup
 - Choose a clan, take their sheet and a Political/War tile (Political side face up)
-  - **Setting order, Clan with the lowest startin honor goes first and so on**
+  - **Siting order, Clan with the lowest starting honor goes first and so on**
 - Place one of your markers on space one of the victory track
 - place clan marker on honor track
   - lowest honor goes on top